 Article 113 contains a critical transitional provision that affects planning for systems currently deployed or under development.
 High-risk AI systems already placed on the market or put into service before 2 August 2026 are not required to comply with the Act’s high-risk requirements — unless, from that date, those systems undergo significant changes in their design.

-The implication is a grandfathering mechanism for existing deployments: if your high-risk system is operating before the deadline and does not undergo significant design changes, it continues to operate under the pre-Act legal framework.
+This is a grandfathering mechanism for existing deployments: if your high-risk system is operating before the deadline and does not undergo significant design changes, it continues to operate under the pre-Act legal framework.
 However, any significant change — new intended use, significant modification to the algorithm or training data, material change to the human oversight design — triggers the full compliance obligation from the date of that change.

-PMs evaluating whether to accelerate deployment ahead of the August 2026 deadline to secure the transitional exemption should be clear-eyed about what that strategy implies: it means committing not to make significant design changes, which constrains the system’s future development roadmap for as long as you want to rely on the exemption.
+PMs evaluating whether to accelerate deployment ahead of August 2026 to secure the transitional exemption should be clear-eyed about what that strategy implies: it means committing not to make significant design changes, which constrains the system’s future development roadmap for as long as you want to rely on the exemption.
 For systems with planned iterative development, the exemption may be less durable than it appears.

 There is one additional transitional provision specifically for public authorities: providers and deployers of high-risk systems intended to be used by public authorities must comply by 2 August 2030, regardless of when the system was placed on the market — a further extended timeline reflecting the procurement and implementation cycles of government technology.